International Baccalaureate

 Any student may apply for the IB Career-related Programme.
 The support structures that are available at Plymouth Whitemarsh High School are also available to CP students, including academic support, Extended Learning Time, The Writing Center and bonus block sessions.
 Students also have access to community and school counselors and their teachers for support.
 English Language Learners additionally have the support of the English as a Second Language Department.
 Students with special learning needs have the added support of the Special Education Department.

 The Career-related Programme is accessible to students with IEPS and 504 Plans.
 All students who intend to pursue the program are advised to consider the rigor and expectations as curricular decisions are made.
-Support documents in an IEP or 504 Plan should be designed with the intention of maximizing success in formal IB assessments.
 The International Baccalaureate Organization provides assessment accommodations according to its own standards, which may or may not be consistent with those documented in an IEP or 504 Plan.
 Only those assessment accommodations authorized by IB will be provided for IB assessments.

 College Admissions